Midwife: Midwives in culture

-Shiphrah and Puah are two midwives in the Book of Genesis (6th-5th century BC).
+Shiphrah and Puah are two midwives in the Book of Exodus (6th–5th century BC).
 They are noted for disobeying the Pharaoh's command to kill all new-born Hebrew boys.

+Laurel Thatcher Ulrich's A Midwife's Tale (1990) is a biography of Martha Ballard, a midwife in the late 1700s to early 1800s who faces countless challenges in her career and home life.
+Each of the book's chapters feature excerpts from Ballard's historical diary followed by Ulrich's discussions of different aspects of her life.
+The diary highlights the amount of births that Martha attends to in her life and how they are performed and paid for.

 Midwives is a 1997 novel by Chris Bohjalian.
 A midwife is arrested and tried when a woman in her care dies.
 It was selected for Oprah's Book Club and became a New York Times Best Seller.
 The TV film Midwives (2001) was based on it.

 Call the Midwife (2012) is a drama series based on novels by Jennifer Worth.
 It features midwives working in the East End of London 1950–1960.

 The Midwife (Sage femme, 2017) is a film drama about Claire, a midwife, and her late father's eccentric former mistress.